-During each of those scheduled three days, you’ll consume about 1,000-1,400 calories — though CNN’s look at the diet suggests that actual calorie intake based on the menu might be as low as 760 calories.
+During each of those scheduled three days, the military diet food plan is strict: You're only allowed to consume about 1,000 to 1,400 calories.
+Our calculations put most days around 1,150 calories.
+The four following days, you should aim to keep your calorie intake below 1,500 calories.
 For reference, the United States governments' Center for Nutrition Policy and Promotion says that moderately active adult males need about 2,200-2,800 calories a day, and moderately active adult females need about 1,800-2,000 calories a day.

 (Photo Credit: Getty Images)